 Because, when your Net MRR Churn Rate hits a negative, it means that your revenue will still increase even if you don't make any new sales.

-Note: If you're opting for Net MRR churn rate, then you'll be including scenarios like upgrades and downgrades in your churn rate as shown above.
+Note: If you're opting for a Net MRR churn rate, then you'll be including scenarios like upgrades and downgrades in your churn rate as shown above.
 In such a situation, please ensure that you don't include upgrades in your MRR calculation as well, which will turn out to be a double-counting, and might mislead you.

 Growth Rate vs. Churn Rate